 Large Eddy Simulations (LES) are numerical tools for simulating atmospheric phenomena with a horizontal resolution of tens to hundreds of meters.
 They are particularly well suited to the study of the thermodynamic structure of the boundary layer, as they resolve the eddies that form there.
 They offer an explicit and detailed representation of turbulent and convective movements within the boundary layer and associated clouds (Brown et al., 2002; Siebesma et al., 2003).
-While they are able to reproduce atmospheric thermodynamics and structure satisfactorily, the representation of cloud characteristics remains more delicate.
-They enable fairly direct simulation of turbulent and convective movements.
-Les phrases barrées n'ajoutent rien In the presence of water phase changes, however, these simulations can become highly dependent their more dependent on the microphysical schemes used.
+Les phrases barrées n'ajoutent rien In the presence of water phase changes, however, these simulations can become more dependent on the microphysical schemes used.
 One of the major strengths of LES lies in its ability to provide three-dimensional information not available from observations, making then an indispensable complement to the latter for understanding processes.
 In addition, LES can be used to validate the internal variables of parameterizations, enabling their physical realism to be assessed.
 They have been used to evaluate boundary layer and convection parameterizations (Rio et al., 2010).
 In recent years, they are increasingly used to document the characteristics of cold pools and guide their parameterization (Couvreux et al., 2012; Feng et al., 2015).